hstreamdb/docs-next/docs/develop-with-kafka-api/compatibility.md

 HStream supports Apache Kafka version 0.11 and later, and most Kafka clients should be able to auto-negotiate protocol versions.

-Currenty, the clients below are tested by HStream.
+Currently, the clients below are tested by HStream.

 | Language | Kafka Client                                                |
 | -------- | ----------------------------------------------------------- |